ory/docs/docs/kratos/concepts/index.md

 Still, many identity systems primarily rely on OAuth2 and OpenID Connect.
 The reasons for this would perhaps include the following:

-- Assumption - it is certifiable;
+- Assumption - it's certifiable;
 - Assumption - it offloads complexity to developers who need to interact with and figure out e.g. `AppAuth`, `PassportJS`, and similar OAuth2 and OpenID Connect SDKs developed by open source communities;
 - Assumption - selling complexity as security;
-- Assumption - the nature of closed source does not allow for new, open and de-facto standards to emerge and instead uses a consenus driven feature set, even if it doesn't fit the use case 100%.
+- Assumption - the nature of closed source doesn't allow for new, open and de-facto standards to emerge and instead uses a consenus driven feature set, even if it doesn't fit the use case 100%.